ansible-collections/ibm_zos_ims/docs/ansible_content.rst

 z/OS IMS
 ========

-The **IBM z/OS core collection**, also represented as **ibm\_zos\_core** in this document, is part of the broader offering **Red Hat® Ansible Certified Content for IBM Z**.
-IBM z/OS core collection supports tasks such as creating data sets, submitting jobs, querying jobs, retrieving job output, encoding data sets, fetching data sets, operator commands, TSO commands, ping and querying operator actions.
+The **IBM z/OS IMS collection**, also represented as **ibm\_zos\_ims** in this document, is part of the broader offering **Red Hat® Ansible Certified Content for IBM Z**.
+The IBM z/OS IMS collection supports tasks such as generating IMS Database Descriptors (DBD), Program Specification Blocks (PSB), Application Control Blocks (ACB), and running IMS type-1 & type-2 commands.

-The **IBM z/OS core collection** serves as a dependency for other collections under the **Red Hat® Ansible Certified Content for IBM Z** umbrella and works closely with offerings such as `IBM z/OS IMS collection`_ to deliver a solution that will enable you to automate tasks on z/OS subsystems such as IMS.
+The **IBM z/OS IMS collection** works closely with offerings such as the `IBM z/OS core collection`_ to deliver a solution that will enable you to automate tasks on z/OS.

 .. _IBM z/OS IMS collection:
    https://github.com/ansible-collections/ibm_zos_ims